jrkosinski/articles/security-manager/code/README.md

     ....
 ```

 Now everywhere that formerly referred to SecurityManager, can refer instead to ISecurityManager.
 The purpose of this is to reduce code bloat at deployment of new contracts.
-If one was to deploy a new contract that uses an already-existing Security Manager, there's no need to deploy all of the Security Manager's code; a simplified interface will suffice.
-Even though in our example the saving is not huge, in an actual use case the Security Manager may be larger.
-In any case, it's a net benefit.

 ```
 contract Contract1 is SecuredContract {